Most AI products break outside the lab.

 This architecture was designed to be modular, traceable, and role-aware: a foundation built to support Agentic AI at scale.

-How SynergyBoat Implements MCP for Clients
+How SynergyBoat Implements MCP

 Our Standard MCP Pipeline: